dralagen/HCI-rotoscope-qt/README.md

 It's a rotoscoping application developed for Linux with C++ and Qt.

-We can find the same application developed for android [here](https://github.com/dralagen/HCI-rotoscope-android)
+We can find the same application developed for Android [here](https://github.com/dralagen/HCI-rotoscope-android)

 To compile
 ----------